Ch-sriram/Budgety/README.md

 # Budgety
 <strong>A simple budget app made using HTML5, CSS3 &amp; JavaScript.
 The app can be used [here](https://budgety-ram.netlify.com/).</strong>

-How to use the app
+### How to use Budgety
 - Plus sign (+) signifies "Income" & the Minus sign (-) signifies "Expense"
 - After choosing +/- (*i.e., income/expense*), add the description.
   - Example description for income is "Salary"
   - Example description for expense is "Rent", "Bills", etc
 - After adding the description, you can add the value (has to be more than 0) and then press Enter &#9166; to add the entry into the respective list
+- To delete an existing item in either the income/expense list, simply hover over the item in the respective list and press &#8855;

+### Development Workflow
-*To know the complete development work-flow of the project, please click [here](https://github.com/Ch-sriram/JavaScript#budgety-app).
+*To know the complete development work-flow of the project, please click <strong>[here](https://github.com/Ch-sriram/JavaScript#budgety-app)</strong>.
 Otherwise, read a short summary of what I learned below*

+### What did I learn?
 Some of the concepts I've garnered/understood while working on this project are the following:
 - Familiarized myself with Module Pattern, Encapsulation & Separation of Concerns
   - Module Pattern enforces the idea of "A System/App is a combination of many Parts/Modules"